dichotomy/scorebot/CLI_BEACON_SERVER/README.md

 		"key" : "<scorebot api access key>",
 		"port": <listening port(has to be and integer)>, "host": "<listening address>",
-		"mode": "default",
+		"mode": "<default or binjitsu>",
+		"logtype": "<file or rsyslog>",
+   		"rsyslog": "<ip address:port>"
 	}

 ### Usage
 The cli server is the main way for players to interact with scorebot.
 It allows players to submit flag, register a beacon token, and open ports on the beacon server for beaconing.
+The cli server can run in two modes "default" and "binjitsu".
+The only difference between the two modes is that binjitus will display submit instructions for both bluecell and redcell.

 #### Run cli server
 	cd scorebot/CLI_BEACON_SERVER